-Design 101: How to Design for HTML5 Animated Banners
+Design 101: How to Create HTML5 Banner Animation that Converts

 As a best-in-class digital production studio, we know first-hand that the best plans make the best builds.
-Because when you have the right tools and elements, bringing your story board ideas to life through animation is easy.
+Because when you have the right tools and elements, HTML5 makes it easy to bring your storyboard ideas to life through animation, resulting in an engaging animated ad.
 So, before your creative team gets to work, check out the best practices we recommend for designing HTML5 animated banners.

-First things first, why HTML5?
+Let's dive in a little deeper.
+So why HTML5?
 Well, dissect any content online today, and there’s a good chance it’s using this language, explains Randall Castro, Senior Visual Design at Assemble.
 “HTML5 integrates a lot more technologies than other languages, and combined with CSS, you have the ability to create a really nice animation with really low file size and weight.
 So, if internet bandwidth is an issue wherever your viewers may be, you know your ads will still run.
+An html5 ad can include animation, video, and interactive elements, making it more engaging than traditional formats.

 “Consumer attention spans are shorter than ever, so it’s not only so important that your ads aren’t delayed even a second, but also that your creative is capturing their attention right from the start.”
+HTML5 ads automatically adapt to different ad sizes, ensuring your banner ad looks great on any device.
+This adaptability allows you to reach a much larger audience.
 We’ll get to more on that later.

 Having the Right Tools for the Job